Deepscorn/ExpandCollapseAnimator/README.md

 # ExpandCollapseAnimator
-Android animator of view's height whether it is an item of RecyclerView or ListView or any regular view
+Android animator of view's height whether it is an item of RecyclerView or ListView or any regular view.

 Key intents of that library are: